OI-wiki/i18n/docs/ds/bst.md

 If the size of the left subtree is greater than or equal to $k$ , then the element is in the left subtree;

-If the size of the left subtree is in the interval $[k-cnt,k-1]$ ( $cnt$ is the number of occurrences of the value of the current node), then this element is the root node of the subtree;
+If the size of the left subtree is in the interval $[k-\text{cnt},k-1]$ , where $cnt$ is the number of occurrences of the value of the current node, then this element is the root node of the subtree;

-If the size of the left subtree is less than $k-cnt$ , then the element is in the right subtree.
+If the size of the left subtree is less than $k-\text{cnt}$ , then the element is in the right subtree.

 Time complexity is $O(h)$ .